AndrewEllis93/Print-Tuning-Guide/README.md

 # Introduction

-Much of this guide is specific to CoreXY/Voron printers running Klipper.
+Much of this guide is specific to printers running **Klipper**.

-Some of the troubleshooting/tuning information focuses on CoreXY (sorry, Switchwire folks).
+This guide was originally written for the Voron community, however all of the tuning sections should work on **any Klipper printer**.
+Some of the bullet points and hardware troubleshooting tips are still Voron specific, however.

 **(!)
 Please pay special attention to anything bolded and marked with "(!)"**

 My SuperSlicer profiles are located [here](https://github.com/AndrewEllis93/Ellis-PIF-Profile).

-I am adding new information all the time, be sure to check back.\
 If you have issues, comments, or suggestions, please let me know on Discord: [Ellis#4980](https://discordapp.com/users/207622442842062849)

 You can find bed the models and textures I am using in [Hartk's GitHub repo](https://github.com/hartk1213/MISC/tree/main/Voron%20Mods/SuperSlicer).
 The bed texture I am using is an older one from him in [VoronUsers.](https://github.com/VoronDesign/VoronUsers/tree/master/slicer_configurations/PrusaSlicer/hartk1213/V0/Bed_Shape)